Teach Perugia Texts

 Written in the voices of people living & working in the coal camps during the West Virginia mine wars of 1920–1921, these poems show how a community responded to a time of danger.

-The peninsular shoreline setting of Provincetown, Massachusetts informs these poems that are unselfconsciously about the search for love and security in the face of grief and within the queer community.
+The peninsular shoreline setting of Provincetown, Massachusetts informs these poems about the search for love and security in the face of grief and within the queer community.

 This poet is a witness to North American injustice through the lives of immigrants, children, people of color, the poor, and the disadvantaged.